radondb/radondb-mysql-kubernetes/dockerfile/mysql/README.md

 These variables are optional, used in conjunction to create a new user and set that user's password.
 This user will be granted superuser permissions (see above) for the database specified by the `MYSQL_DATABASE` variable.
 Both variables are required for a user to be created.

-## `SERVER_UUID`

-The variable is a mysql parameter configured in `auto.cnf`, used to provide UUID when mysql is started for the first time.

 # Build Image

 ```